Manipur's Ningol Chaakouba festival is a homecoming for married women of the Meitei community - Firstpost

-Ningol Chaakouba, celebrated on the full moon day in the month of November every year, is probably the biggest festival of the Meitei community in Manipur.
-In Manipuri, 'Ningol' means daughter/girl, and 'Chaakouba' means an invitation to eat in one's 'mother's house' — the house that they grew up in, which they once used to call their home.
+Ningol Chaakouba, celebrated in the month of November every year, is probably the biggest festival of the Meitei community in Manipur.
+'Ningol' means daughter/girl, and 'Chaakouba' means an invitation for a meal.

 Traditionally, the pibas (sons) go to the houses of their married sisters to invite them for Chaakouba.
 If no inauspicious events have occurred, such as death of a family member or a relative, the Chaakouba is sure to be celebrated.

 Preparations begin many days in advance, on both sides of the family.
-On the day of the festival, the ningols wear their best traditional attire: Phanek mayek naibi (a sarong) and enaphi or rani phi (a shawl) which are trendy, popular and often expensive, as well as the latest designer jewellery.
+On the day of the festival, the ningols wear their best traditional attire: phige phanek (a sarong) and rani phi (a shawl) which are trendy, popular and often expensive, as well as the latest designer jewellery.
 They take baskets filled with coconut, cooking oil, delicious-looking apples, oranges, rasgullas and other food items for their brothers, fathers, mothers and grandparents.
 Their children, dressed in new clothes, often accompany them.
 An elaborate feast followed by the male members giving gifts to the girls define the essence of the festival; it is a day for the pibas to show their love and affection for the ningols.

 It is seen as a time when people should look beyond family conflicts, sibling rivalries, and the difficulties that emerge from one's circumstances.
 Journalist Chitra Ahanthem believes that Ningol Chaakouba is "probably the Meitei equivalent of Diwali, when new clothes are bought and gifts and sweets are exchanged.
 For Meiteis, chaak chaanaba or having a meal together has, for long, been the most interactive social activity.
 In this festival, a family meal which involves the married daughters is considered very special.
 In return for their gifts, the brothers, father and other older male family members get blessings from the ningol.”